-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

 Samara is a story of 2 families.
 An English family of humans, and a South African family of cheetahs.

 The humans are the Tompkins.
-Over the last 2 decades they have restored 67,000 acres (270 sq. kms) of former farmland, comprising 11 farms, to its natural condition.
+Over the last 2 decades, they have restored 67,000 acres (270 sq. kms) of former farmland, comprising 11 farms, to its natural condition.
 This included removing the plants and trees imported by farmers from regions as far-flung as Mexico and Australia to feed their livestock and provide shade, and replacing them with indigenous vegetation.
-Original wildlife was then reintroduced, including the first cheetah in 125 years, the first elephant in 150 years and the first lion in 180 years.
+Original wildlife was then reintroduced, including the first cheetah in 125 years, the first elephant in 150 years, and the first lion in 180 years.

 The cheetah family are Sibella, and her many descendants.